Warped geometric information on the optimisation of Euclidean functions: Introduction

 We approach the problem from the Riemannian geometry viewpoint.
 Rather than directly optimizing the target function $\ell$ whose domain (search space) is Euclidean, we define a new function $f$ on the target's function graph and endow the space in which the graph is immersed with a warped geometry.
-The domain of $f$ can now be seen as embedded Riemannian manifold with a warped metric and this is formally called warped product space, see for example \citet{oneil:1983}, \cite{zhang:2014} more recently \citet{bar:2023}.
-For the sake of introduction, let's denoted this manifold as $\man$ and its elements $\bx$ that will be made precise later on.
+The domain of $f$ can now be seen as embedded Riemannian manifold with a warped metric and this is formally called warped product space, see for example \citet{oneil:1983}.
+For the sake of introduction, let's denote this manifold as $\man$ and its elements $\bx$ that will be made precise later on.
 Each point $\bx$ on the manifold encodes both $\btheta$ and the function value $\ell(\btheta)$ in a bijective manner with $\Theta$, thus the optima of $f$ on $\man$ preserves the optima of $\ell$ on $\Theta$.
 Because the set $\man$ is a Riemannnian manifold, we can harness the geometric information contained in the domain of $f$ and endow the optimisation routine with Riemannian tools.
-In the recent literature, \citet{durui1:2022}, \citet{durui:2022} and references therein have showed that optimisation on manifolds can achieve accelerated convergence rates.
+In the recent literature, \citet{durui1:2022, durui:2022} and references therein have shown that optimisation on manifolds can achieve accelerated convergence rates.

 For arbitrary manifolds the computational burden would increase due to the need for accounting extra Riemannian notions.
-For example, the notion of straight lines is replaced with geodesic paths on the $\man$ and the generalization of parallelism relies on the parallel transport operation \citep[see][Chapter 2 and Chapter 3]{docarmo:1992}.
-Those more general concepts commonly bring extra difficulty and higher computational cost as no closed-form arithmetics are usually known.
-However, for this particular embedding and suitably chosen metrics it turns out that we can perform all the necessary computations for individual updates within the algorithm fast, in linear time with respect to the problem dimensionality, matching the (asymptotic) cost of standard first-order gradient-based methods operating in the Euclidean space.
-This paper introduces such manifold with a particular metric, providing a practical optimization algorithm that is demonstrated to perform well especially in optimisation tasks of high curved surfaces that are difficult for standard methods.
+For example, the notion of straight lines is replaced with geodesic paths on the $\man$ and the generalization of parallelism relies on the parallel transport operation \citep[see][]{docarmo:1992}.
+Those more general concepts commonly bring extra difficulties and higher computational costs as no closed-form arithmetics are usually known.
+However, for particular embeddings and suitably chosen metrics it turns out that we can perform all the necessary computations for individual updates within the algorithm faster, in the sense of linear memory storage and quadratic in the number of arithmetic operations.